 Eligibility for an Estate Account

-In the event that the individual was not a member of HVFCU at the time of death, HVFCU permits the executor/administrator to open an Estate Account, provided all beneficiaries/heirs of the estate are members of the credit union.
-The estate executor/administrator does not have to be a member of HVFCU or be eligible for membership to open an Estate Account.
+In the event that the individual was not a member of HVCU at the time of death, HVCU permits the executor/administrator to open an Estate Account, provided all beneficiaries/heirs of the estate are members of the credit union.
+The estate executor/administrator does not have to be a member of HVCU or be eligible for membership to open an Estate Account.

 We’re Here to Help

 Duties of an Executor/Administrator

 An executor, also known as a personal representative or administrator, is responsible for carrying out or “executing” the Will’s instructions.
 Most often, an individual executor can easily settle a simple estate on his or her own.
 However, a large or complicated estate may require legal advice.
 The probate court usually requires an executor/administrator to be bonded to protect all interested parties against fraud, embezzlement or negligence by the executor/administrator.
 If you are named executor/administrator, it is your responsibility to ensure that debts or obligations are paid and that distribution of the remaining assets to heirs are completed.

 The following is a checklist of the typical duties of an executor when settling an estate:

 - Consult an attorney and a certified public accountant (CPA) about your duties as executor.